Ciresta/PhotoOrganizer-WebApp/README.md

-Here’s a **professional and well-structured README** for your client project, following best GitHub practices:

----

 # 📸 **Google Photos Organizer**

 **Google Photos Organizer** is a web-based tool that enhances the organization and accessibility of Google Photos.
 With seamless integration, it allows users to upload, tag, search, and create interactive slideshows effortlessly.